SystemsApproach/security/systems.rst

 to ISPs that offer high-speed Internet access at home, and they use these ISPs (plus some chain of other ISPs) to reach machines operated by their employer.
-This means that when a telecommuter logs into a machine inside his employer’s data center, both the passwords and all the data sent or received potentially passes through any number of untrusted networks.
+This means that when a telecommuter logs into a machine inside their employer’s data center, both the passwords and all the data sent or received potentially passes through any number of untrusted networks.
 SSH provides a way to encrypt the data sent over these connections and to improve the strength of the authentication